 This course has an online theoretical component (FCN Part 1) and an in-person clinical mentorship component (FCN Part 2), and is designed to prepare participants to function as a Foot Care Nurse within a health care team.

 FCN Part 2 (Clinical) is the mentorship and clinical component of the FCN course where students practise their Foot Care Nurse skills.
 The curriculum for Part 2 was developed by Foot Care Kingston and is administered by Foot Care Kingston in Kingston and by select education partners across Canada.
 Each location uses the same standardized peer-reviewed education guidelines and this FCN Part 2 Course Outline.
 Please visit the FCN 2 (Clinical) page of the Foot Care Kingston website for a list of FCN Part 2 locations

 Students can apply for FCN Part 2 at any time after having started FCN Part 1.
 For more information about registration, please refer to the FCN Part 2 Registration section at the bottom of this Course Outline.

-- Applicants must hold a current non-restricted Nursing Registration/License (temporary or full) from the territory or province in which they will be taking the course.
+- Non-restricted Nursing Registration/License- Applicants must hold a current non-restricted Nursing Registration/License (temporary or full) from the territory or province in which they will be taking the course.

-- Applicants must carry and show proof of at least $2 million personal protective insurance (malpractice insurance).
+- Proof of at least $2 million in personal protective insurance (malpractice insurance).